syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>UpArrow</kbd>
 </td>
 <td>
 Moves the CurrentCell directly above the active current cell.
-If the CurrentCell is in first row, pressing <kbd>UpArrow</kbd> does nothing.
+If the CurrentCell is in the first row, pressing the <kbd>UpArrow</kbd> does nothing.
 </td>
 </tr>
 <tr>